evolveDB/tuning-survey/README.md

 * Facilitating Database Tuning with Hyper-Parameter Optimization- A Comprehensive Experimental Evaluation (2021 VLDB)

-* Speedup Your Analytics: Automatic Parameter Tuning for Databases and Big Data Systems
+* Speedup Your Analytics: Automatic Parameter Tuning for Databases and Big Data Systems (tutorial)

-* A Survey on Automatic Parameter Tuning for Big Data Processing Systems
+* A Survey on Automatic Parameter Tuning for Big Data Processing Systems (survey for big-data-system tuning)

 ## Issues